Abhiroop/Abhiroop.github.io/_posts/2017-3-8-BlockChain-STM.md

 ```
 And every code that you write inside this block is executed *atomically*.
 It is *isolated* from any other form of interaction that might be going around in other threads.
 And at the end of this all threads are guranteed to see a *consistent* view of the main memory.
 Sounds similar to ACID gurantees in a database?
 You are correct.
 Transactional Memory APIs are extremely simple to understand, however the machinery operating underneath it might be a little complex.
 It varies from implementation to implementation.
 The most popular is the Transactional Locking II algorithm as stated in [this paper](http://www.disco.ethz.ch/lectures/fs11/seminar/paper/johannes-2-1.pdf) by Dice, et al. This is a must read paper.
 However as we are interested in the *lazy* version of STM we will be working with the implementation provided by the paper on [Composable Memory Transactions](http://simonmar.github.io/bib/papers/stm.pdf) by Harris, et al.

-Haskell provides something called a `TVar` wherein you encapsulate you state.
+Haskell provides something called a `TVar` wherein you encapsulate your state.
 The APIs provided for operating on this `TVar` are fairly simple:
 ```haskell
 data TVar a
 newTVar   :: a -> STM(TVar a)